 A Brief Historical Introduction to Freemasonry in Hertfordshire

-The Province was officially formed when William Forsteen received his patent as Provincial Grand Master on 24th March 1797 although he had no Lodges to govern.
-The first Lodge was constituted in 1829 and the Province slowly grew under the next three Provincial Grand Masters to a total of just eight.
-Then Sir Thomas Frederick Halsey became Provincial Grand Master an office he held for no less than fifty years by which time the Province had forty-one Lodges.
+The Masonic Province of Hertfordshire was officially formed when William Forssteen received his patent as Provincial Grand Master on 24 March 1797 (although, at that time, he had no actual Lodges to govern).
+The first Lodge in Hertfordshire was constituted in 1829 and the Province then slowly grew under the next three Provincial Grand Masters to a total of just eight.
+Then Sir Thomas Frederick Halsey became Provincial Grand Master and, after no less than 50 years in post, he left the Province with a much more fulsome 41 Lodges.

-The son of Sir Thomas Frederick Halsey, Admiral Sir Lionel Halsey who ruled the Province for nineteen years, actually consecrated more Lodges in that time than his father did in fifty.
+The son of Sir Thomas Frederick Halsey, Admiral Sir Lionel Halsey (who ruled the Province for nineteen years) actually consecrated more Lodges in that time than his father did in 50!